connotext reference

 text

-[key]: inline or block (notes, substitution)
+[key]: inline or block (notes, substitution, menus)

 URL